stuc2010/jenkins-playground/README.md

 Whilst it will automatically install Jenkins you will need to follow the post installation steps defined [here](https://www.jenkins.io/doc/book/installing/#setup-wizard) to make use of the server.

+## Artifactory plugin
+In order to demonstrate the ability to push build files to an artifact repository the OSS version of Artifactory is also deployed alongside Jenkins.
+It is exposed on port 58082 of the host machine and will need to be configured as per JFrog's [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-Post-InstallSteps).
+The Jenkins Artifactory plugin should also be installed and configured with the server id set to 'ArtifactoryPlayground'.

 ## Example pipelines
 There are companion code repositories which contain example Jenkins pipelines which can be used with this playground. **All examples rely on the relevant pipeline plugins being installed on the Jenkins server.**